andyguz17/ComputerVision_Basics/README.md

 cv2.destroyAllWindows()
 ```

-The ```minV``` and ```maxV``` are considered the limits of intensty gradient, it means that if the gradient intesity is lower than ```minV``` are considered non-edges so they will be discarded, if the value is higher than ```maxV``` are considered borders, and finally those who are in between the limits will be considered edges or non-edges deppending on their connectivity.
+The ```minV``` and ```maxV``` are considered the limits of intensity gradient.
+This means that if the gradient intesity is lower than ```minV```,  this part of the image are considered non-edges so they will be discarded.
+If the value is higher than ```maxV```, the they are considered borders.
+Finally,  those who are in between the limits will be considered edges or non-edges depending on their connectivity.

 ##### Sobel Operator

-The sobel operator is used in the image processing specialy in edge detection algorithms, the operator calculates the intensity gradient of an image in every píxel using the convolution function, the results shows the intensity magnitud changes that copuld be considered as edges (the convolution is a mathematical operation that can be widely used in the signal processing as a filter, it transforms a two functions into a third one representing somehow how much does it change the second function with respect to the first one).
+The sobel operator is used in image processing,especially in edge detection algorithms.
+The operator calculates the intensity gradient of an image in every píxel using the convolution function, and the result shows the intensity magnitude changes that could be considered edges.
+(The convolution is a mathematical operation that can be widely used in the signal processing as a filter - it transforms a two functions into a third one representing how much it changes the second function with respect to the first one).

 ###### *Edge detection/sobelA.py*
 ```Python